-A good index thinks in the world of the author and advocates for the reader.
-It enters the book’s conceptual system—its terms, its distinctions, its way of cutting up its subject—and builds a structure that lets readers find their way through it.
-The author’s thought and the reader’s search are rarely in the same shape.
-Translating between them is the work.
+A good index advocates for the reader from inside the author’s world.
+It enters the book’s conceptual system—its terms, its distinctions, its way of approaching its subject—and builds a structure that lets readers find their way through it.

 I work mostly independently.
 Some authors send a preliminary list of terms they’d like considered.
 I’d rather read fresh from the proofs, but if you’ve already made a list, I’ll look it over and pull what’s useful.